mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 #### 0:00

 **Katagiri Roshi:** This is my last talk for this week.
-Next week, I would like to talk about karma from a little bit different angle, particularly according to Dōgen, the founder of Soto Zen, because he wrote a [fascicle] on karma in *Shōbōgenzō*.
+Next week, I would like to talk about karma from a little bit different angle, particularly according to Dōgen, the founder of Sōtō Zen, because he wrote a [fascicle] on karma in *Shōbōgenzō*.
 So next week I would like to talk about karma according to Dōgen’s way: how he understands [and] accepts karma.
 For today’s last talk, as much as possible I would like to have a conclusion.

 In Buddhism, meditation is called *dhyāna*.
 If you really start to study Buddhism, dhyāna or meditation is not a simple practice, it’s pretty deep.
 Most people handle meditation as a means to make your life strong, et cetera, but this is really just a little bit of understanding of meditation in Buddhism.
 The more you practice meditation, you really realize how deep meditation is.